 A sleek and bar-like Szechuan spot in Chinatown Square with a busy, upbeat atmosphere.
 The food here is salty and aggressively seasoned (we mean this in a good way), so BYOB plenty of drinks.
 They have really great twice-fried pork, cumin lamb, and dan dan noodles.

-Having opened in 2019, Chef Xiong is the newest spot on our guide.
 This upscale BYOB restaurant has a very long menu, but highlights include the cold jelly noodles in a spicy black bean sauce, the grilled pork ribs, and the wontons in chili sauce.
-They also serve their popcorn chicken in little chicken-shaped wicker baskets, and as far as we’re concerned, that’s important information.
+Chef Xiong also serves their popcorn chicken in little chicken-shaped wicker baskets, and as far as we’re concerned, that’s important information.

 There are two main decisions you need to make at this brightly lit spot on Wentworth: whether to order hand-pulled noodles or shaved, and whether you want them stir-fried or in a soup.
 Our go-to order here is a plate of the thick and chewy shaved noodles, fried with thinly sliced beef and vegetables.
 While you’re at it, get an order of steamed pork buns.